MattyMyers22/portfolio_etl/README.md

 # Investment Portfolio ETL Pipeline
-This project aims to provide a workflow for extracting investment portfolio data stored in Google Sheets, as well as financial data through Yahoo Finance, to transform and load into a SQL database for analysis with a BI tool such as Power BI.
+This project aims to provide an ETL Pipeline for extracting investment portfolio data stored in Google Sheets, as well as financial data through Yahoo Finance, that can be deployed in GCP resulting in a Looker Dashboard to track results.

-My most recent portfolio report can be found in `portfolio_report.pdf`.

 ## Initial Requirements
 The following are needed in order to get setup and properly run this project
-* MySQL

 * Python >= Verion 3
   * IDE of choice
 * Google Account
+* Google Cloud Provider Account
 * Google Sheet with two tabs containing portfolio data
   * One tab named 'Transactions' containing portfolio transaction history
   ![image](images/portfolio_data_example.JPG)